awsom82/happyconv/README.md

 ## Installing

-Just run `git clone github.com/awsom82/happyconv && cd json2xmlconv` and run by `go run *.go`.
+Just run `git clone github.com/awsom82/happyconv && cd happyconv` and run by `go build && ./happyconv`.
 This will run conversion http service at port 8080.

-If you want change port you can do it by set env. variable `JSON2XMLCONV_PORT=[YOU PORT HERE] go run *.go`.

 ## Using
 After you run app, you shoud able send any JSON or XML file to `http://localhost:8080/`.